ZAG852/Project1/README.md

 );
 ```

-# Contributions
+# Contributors
-Api was written by Erik Terreri.
+- The API was written by Erik Terreri.
-The Server-Side rendered frontend was written by Zachary Garner
+- The Server-Side Rendered frontend was written by Zachary Garner